Earthquake Insurance: A Complete Guide for Homeowners (2023)

 1. Estimate the coverage you’ll need.
 Find out how much it would cost to rebuild your entire home and replace the belongings inside of it.
 You can set up a home inventory to keep track of these details.

 2. Compare insurance companies.
 Start by looking for insurers that offer earthquake policies in your area.
-Check each company’s premium costs, deductibles, discounts, policy limits, and special offerings.
+Check each company’s products, premium costs, deductibles, discounts, policy limits, and special offerings to get a wide range of options.

 3. Gather details about the home you’re insuring.
 The insurance company will need to know your address, the age of the home, the age of the roof, and any protective devices installed.
 It may also ask about your own claim history.

 5. Buy a policy.
-Once you’ve chosen an insurance provider that offers the coverage you need at an affordable price, you’ll fill out the application and choose your payment method.
+Once you’ve chosen an insurance company that offers the earthquake insurance that you need at an affordable price, you’ll fill out the application and choose your payment method.

 Secure.
 Free.
 Easy-to-use.